Drake (musician): 2019–2021: Dark Lane Demo Tapes and Certified Lover Boy

-Drake released the song "War" on December 24, 2019, with an accompanying music video, which was widely noted for its UK drill-inspired instrumental.
-The following day, in an interview with Rap Radar, it was revealed that he was in the process of completing his sixth studio album.
-On January 10, 2020, Drake collaborated with Future on the song "Life Is Good", which appeared on the album High Off Life.
-On January 31, the pair again collaborated on the song "Desires", although it was released for free after being leaked.
-On February 29, Drake released the songs "When to Say When" and "Chicago Freestyle" with a combined music video.
+Drake released the song "War" on December 24, 2019, which was widely noted for its UK drill-inspired instrumental.
+The following day, he revealed that he was in the process of completing his sixth studio album.
 On April 3, he released "Toosie Slide" with a music video, which features a dance created in collaboration with social media influencer Toosie.
 It debuted at number one on the Billboard Hot 100, making Drake the first male artist to have three songs debut at number one.
 On May 1, 2020, Drake released the commercial mixtape Dark Lane Demo Tapes, with guest appearances from Chris Brown, Future, Young Thug, Fivio Foreign, Playboi Carti, and Sosa Geek.
-He also announced that his sixth studio album would be released in the summer of 2020.
 The mixtape is a compilation of new songs and tracks that leaked on the internet.
-It received mixed reviews and debuted at number two on the US Billboard 200 with 223,000 album-equivalent units, and at number one on the UK Albums Chart, earning 20,000 units in its first week.
+It received mixed reviews and debuted at number two on the US Billboard 200, and at number one on the UK Albums Chart.